 WO1 said that he could see SO being dragged at the other side of the truck, "travelling at a good rate of speed."
 The truck drove backwards "with full acceleration" into a snow bank on the far side of the parking area.
 SO fell "at some point" during the truck's movement across the road, said WO1, but "pretty quickly" got up from the roadway with his pistol drawn "and began firing at the driver ... it all happened extremely quickly."
 Asked by investigators how far SO was from the front of the truck when he fired, WO1 estimated the distance as "well under ten metres."
 He said that SO fired all the rounds from roughly that single position.
 Asked whether the truck was stopped when the rounds were fired, WO1 said "he was ramming into the bank, so wheels spinning, the whole bit, so he was no longer travelling distance but it's not stopped."
-WO1 said he was "stuck, with his wheels spinning, in the bank."
+WO1 said he was running to catch up to the truck as SO got to his feet and fired.
+The truck, at this point, was "stuck, with his wheels spinning, in the bank."